opossum-tool/OpossumUI/USER_GUIDE.md

 folder.
 Clicking on the one of the listed items, shows the details of the respective attribution/signal in the `Attribution Details Column`.
 By clicking the **+ icon** of an item, the respective attribution/signal can be added to the attributions of the selected resource.
-In the `Signals Sub-Panel` signals that were used to create the pre-selected attributions are shown with a gradient, even if the relative attributions have been deleted.
+In the `Signals Sub-Panel` signals that were used to create the pre-selected attributions are shown with an `P` icon, even if the relative attributions have been deleted.
 The cards in the ` ... in folder content` sub-panels also show the number of resources in the folder that are linked to the shown attribution.